gombedlm/NuName/README.md

 sudo systemctl status nuname-discord-bot
 ```

-## Linux Dedicated Server Configuration
+## Dedicated Server Guide
-If you have a server configured or have an extra linux system that can be used to connect your bot use this configuration.
+This guide is based on ubutnutu 24.04

 1. Prepare the server enviorment
 make sure that your enviorment is up to date